iMuhammadBilalDev/e-commerce-website/README.md

 3. Set up environment variables (if necessary): cp .env.example .env

-Usage
+##Usage
 To start the development server, run: npm start
 Open http://localhost:3000 in your browser to view the website.

-Contributing
+##Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository
+1.Fork the repository
-1.Create your feature branch (git checkout -b feature/YourFeature) 2.Commit your changes (git commit -am 'Add some feature') 3.Push to the branch (git push origin feature/YourFeature) 4.Create a new Pull Request
+2.Create your feature branch (git checkout -b feature/YourFeature) 3.Commit your changes (git commit -am 'Add some feature') 4.Push to the branch (git push origin feature/YourFeature) 5.Create a new Pull Request

 License
 This project is licensed under the MIT License.